Tesseract (software): History

 The Tesseract engine was originally developed as proprietary software at Hewlett-Packard labs in Bristol, England and Greeley, Colorado, United States between 1985 and 1994, with more changes made in 1996 to port to Windows, and partial migration from C to C++ in 1998.
 A majority of the code was written in C, some written in C++.
 Since then, all the code has been converted to C++.
 Very little work was done in the following decade.
 It was then released as an open source in 2005 by Hewlett-Packard and the University of Nevada, Las Vegas (UNLV).
 Tesseract development was sponsored by Google in 2006.

-Version 4 adds LSTM-based OCR engine and models for many additional languages and scripts, bringing the total to 116 languages.
+Version 4 (released in 2018) adds LSTM-based OCR engine and models for many additional languages and scripts, bringing the total to 116 languages.
 Additionally, 37 scripts are supported.

 Since 2018, the Mannheim University Library has contributed to the development of Tesseract through several projects.
 Most of these were funded by the German Research Foundation.

 Version 5 was released in 2021.